AdobeDocs/adobeio-auth/JWT/samples/samples.md

 ### Python Example
 [Github repo](https://github.com/AdobeDocs/adobeio-auth/tree/master/JWT/samples/adobe-jwt-python) where you can find a complete sample Python code to generate a JWT Token and exchanging it with Adobe IMS Endpoint to retrieve an access token.

+### C#.NET Example
+[Github repo](https://github.com/AdobeDocs/adobeio-auth/tree/master/JWT/samples/adobe-jwt-dotnet) where you can find a complete sample C#.NET code to generate a JWT Token and exchanging it with Adobe IMS Endpoint to retrieve an access token.